You are here

 The CFAR CQAU can assist laboratories in the creation and implementation of Standard Operating Procedures and in the development of mechanisms for document control.

 The CFAR CQAU can assist laboratories in formal process of assay/method validation following ICH Q2(R1) guidance through training in validation, development of validation plans, planning the conduction of validation assays, and composing a validation final report.
+Additional information on the differences between standardized, qualified, and validated assays can be found here.

 The CFAR CQAU can perform external facility and process audits to ensure compliance to applicable regulations/guidance.
 An audit report detailing observations and findings is generated as a deliverable and the CQAU can follow-up with the laboratory with an audit report response form (corrective action plan) to set a timetable to compliance.